State of the Midterms: Beto O'Rourke seeks to capitalize on endorsements, as governor's races shift right

 And polls continue to show a difficult path to victory for O'Rourke, who reaffirmed earlier this month he would vote to impeach President Trump.
 While the Cook Political Report rates the Texas Senate race as a toss-up, it acknowledges Cruz has an advantage in the campaign's final days.

-The incumbent Republican is leading by nearly 7 points in the last RealClearPolitics average, despite O'Rourke's sizable fundraising advantage.
+The incumbent Republican is leading by nearly 7 points in the last RCP average, despite O'Rourke's sizable fundraising advantage.
 O'Rourke has raised more than $70 million since entering the race in 2017, new federal election filings show, compared to the $40 million Cruz has generated since taking office in 2013.